liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/08-service-trackers.markdown

 +$$$

-**Note:**  The static utility classes that were useful in previous versions of Liferay (e.g., `UserLocalServiceUtil`) are there for compatibility but should not be called, if possible.
-There's no way to account for the dynamic environment of the OSGi runtime with the static utility classes.
-This means you could call a service that hasn't been deployed or started, which is sad.
+**Note:**  The static utility classes that were useful in previous versions of Liferay (e.g., `UserLocalServiceUtil`) exist for compatibility but should not be called, if possible.
+Static utility classes cannot account for the OSGi runtime's dynamic environment.
+Using a static class, for example, you might attempt calling a service that has stopped or hasn't been deployed or started, which is sad.
 But be happy, because with a Service Tracker, you can make OSGi-friendly service calls.

 $$$

-Using a service tracker, you can access any service registered in the OSGi runtime, including your own
-[Service Builder services](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder)
-and the services published by Liferay's modules (like the popular `UserLocalService`).
+Using a Service Tracker, your non-OSGi application can access any service registered in the OSGi runtime, including your own [Service Builder services](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder) and the services published by Liferay's modules (like the popular `UserLocalService`).